 Let’s face it.
 Weddings are not cheap!
 Especially when you’re working with a strict budget, you need to weigh your options and decide where your hard earned money is best spent.
 I think when it comes down to it, there are about a million other things you can spend your money on rather than wedding favors.
 You don’t need to offer your guests a gift for being at your wedding.
 The gift is the honor of being in your presence, obviously!
 I kid, I kid.
 But in all seriousness, the budget you have for wedding favors could be better utilized towards so many other areas of your wedding.
 A lot of times these favors end up in the junk drawer in the kitchen of many homes anyway!

 Between the proposal and the actual wedding day, there are about a thousand different smaller events that take place.
-From the bridal shower, to the bachelor/bachelorette parties, and wedding craft nights, etc, committing to being a member of someones bridal party is a large responsibility both with your time and your money.
+From the wedding shower, to the bachelor/bachelorette parties, and wedding craft nights, etc, committing to being a member of someones wedding party is a large responsibility both with your time and your money.
 The people you’ve asked to stand by your side on your wedding day love you, and want to be there for you as much as possible.
 But, they have limits!

 Be understanding with them if they are not able to commit time or money towards a wedding event that you would like them to be a part of.
 This hits very close to home for me.
-I’ve been a bridesmaid for a friend who had very high expectations of her bridal party.
+I’ve been in a wedding party for a friend who had very high expectations of her people.
 While I love this person dearly and wanted to be there for them in every way possible, I had a very limited schedule for social engagements due to my job.
 I would love to take time off to go to the beach for a girls weekend.
 But, if i’m booked for a wedding i’ve got a commitment that I can’t break!
 Understand that just because these people may have to skip out on certain events, it does NOT mean they do not love you or support you.

 4.)
 Asking for cash on your wedding registry is not tacky.